awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 #### Deny access<a name="deny-access-example"></a>

-This policy statement denies access to Personal Health Dashboard and the AWS Health API\.
-An IAM user with this policy can't view the Personal Health Dashboard in the AWS Management Console and can't call any of the AWS Health API operations\.
+This policy statement denies access to AWS Personal Health Dashboard and the AWS Health API\.
+An IAM user with this policy can't view the AWS Personal Health Dashboard in the AWS Management Console and can't call any of the AWS Health API operations\.

 **Example : Deny access**